TUPE Regulations

 - on a contract win, identifying which employees should legitimately be transferring in from the outgoing contractor who, in turn, might use the loss of the contract to off-load surplus staff.

-More recently some service contracts are being drafted in such a way that can leave a business on a loss of a contract with substantial exposure to both the client and the incoming contractor for unfair dismissal and failure to consult claims through open ended indemnities.
+As a result, some service contracts are being drafted in such a way that can leave a business on a loss of a contract with substantial exposure to both the client and the incoming contractor for unfair dismissal and failure to consult claims through open ended indemnities.